 This degree prepares the graduate to secure their American Registry of Diagnostic Cardiac Sonography credential and entry-level work in the adult echo specialty area.
 The graduate also receives instruction in basic vascular sonography as well as EKG related diagnostic testing.
 A clinical hospital experience in echocardiography is provided.

 Program Goal

-To prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the following concentration it offers: Adult cardiac sonography
+To prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the adult cardiac sonography concentration.

 Program Outcomes

 Graduates of this program will: